Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Materials and Methods

 As a C-backed python package, HyDe is designed for use with multiple individuals per taxon, from a phylogeny where the outgroup is specified, and aligned sequence information is provided in PHYLIP format.
 Power increases with increasing sequence length, with a recommendation that sequence length is at minimum 50 kbp \cite{hyde-python-package, KongKubatko}.
 In addition, HyDe outputs counts of site pattern observations, namely AABB, ABBA, AABC,... that can be used for calculations of other statistics based on site pattern frequencies such as the Patterson's D-Statistics (ABBA-BABA) \cite{pattersonD}, D$_p$ \cite{Dp}, and can be rearranged for use in pairwise distance metrics, such as D3 \cite{D3}.

-In terms of efficiency, HyDe "operates in less than 30 seconds" according to \cite{hyde-paper} for up 20 taxa and 100,000bp.
-In practice, the method depends upon an already aligned set of of sequences for SNP comparison, so computational workload is based on the calculation of site pattern frequencies, which is a function of the number of taxa to be compared, as well as the length of the input sequences.
-For each set of three taxa $(t_1, t_2, t_3)$, there are three possible hybrid relationships: \begin{enumerate} \item $t_1$ and $t_2$ are parents of hybrid $t_3$ \item $t_1$ and $t_3$ are parents of hybrid $t_2$ \item $t_2$ and $t_3$ are parents of hybrid $t_1$ \end{enumerate}
+In terms of computational efficiency, HyDe calculates site pattern frequencies \revision{from subsets of sequences in an} alignment\revision{; thus,} its speed is impacted by the number of taxa and alignment length.
+HyDe is capable of processing alignments of 20 taxa \revision{and} 100,000 {sites} in under a minute \cite{hyde-paper}.
+For each set of three taxa $(t_1, t_2, t_3)$, HyDe labels two as parental populations, and one as a hybrid population.
+HyDe evaluates each of the three possible hybrid relationships between the taxa.

 Sites from each taxa $t_1$, $t_2$, and $t_3$ are then compared to sites from an outgroup to calculate the Hils statistic from $f1$ and $f2$.
-For a set of $n + 1$ taxa, (where $n$ is all taxa not including the outgroup), where each has a sequence length of size $L$, HyDe performs $3\frac{n!}{3!(n-3)!}$ tests, where each test involves comparison of $L$ sites, across each of the three taxa for hybrid testing, plus the outgroup resulting in a complexity of $O(L n^{3})$.
+For a set of $n + 1$ taxa, (where $n$ is number of taxa excluding the outgroup), each with an aligned sequence of length $L$, HyDe performs $3\frac{n!}{3!(n-3)!}$ tests, where each test involves comparison of $L$ sites, across each of the three taxa for hybrid testing, plus the outgroup resulting in a time complexity of $O(n^{3} L)$.